TrentMyers/osticket-prereqs/README.md

 <p>
+  <b>Create a Virtual Machine in Azure.</b>

 • Sign in to the Azure portal: Go to https://portal.azure.com/ and sign in with your Azure account.

-• Create a Virtual Machine:

 • Click on the search bar (located in the top-centermost part of your screen) and search for "Virtual Machines" and create a new Azure Virtual Machine.